 NOTE 2 Spot checks of vehicles chosen at random are rarely made in an ideal acoustical environment.
-If measurements are carried out on the road in an acoustical environment that does not fulfil the requirements stated in this part of ISO 362, the results obtained can deviate appreciably from the results obtained using the specified conditions.
+If measurements are carried out on the road in an acoustical environment that does not fulfil the requirements stated in this document, the results obtained can deviate appreciably from the results obtained using the specified conditions.